saidben0/gh-actions-genai/README.md

 ## Deployments Automation with GitHub Actions CI/CD Pipeline

-The GitHub Actions CI/CD pipeline is composed of four Workflows:
+The GitHub Actions CI/CD pipeline for this project consists of four separate workflows:

-* Publish Lambda Layer workflow: to deploy the python libraries that support both Real-Time and Batch data pipeline.
+1. Publish Lambda Layer Workflow: this workflow is responsible for deploying the Python libraries that support both the Real-Time and Batch data pipelines.

-* Real-Time data pipeline workflow: deploys the infrastructure that supports the Real-Time data pipeline
+2. Real-Time Data Pipeline Workflow: this workflow deploys the infrastructure required to support the Real-Time data pipeline.

-* Batch data pipeline workflow: deploys the infrastructure that supports the Batch data pipeline
+3. Batch Data Pipeline Workflow: this workflow deploys the infrastructure required to support the Batch data pipeline.

-* Terraform Destroy workflow: that can be used to destroy the infrastructure of a given data pipeline
+4. Terraform Destroy Workflow: this workflow can be used to destroy the infrastructure of a given data pipeline, whether that's the Real-Time or Batch pipeline.

+The pipeline uses these four distinct workflows to manage the deployment and management of the different components that make up the overall data pipeline system.

+## Deploy the data pipelines into a new AWS Account Environment (`prod`)
+The best way to explain how to deploy the data pipelines into a new environment is by example.

+Let’s assume that you want to deploy the data pipelines into the production environment.
 ### Pre-requisites
-Create the below IAM Roles in the new AWS `prod` account:
+- Create the below IAM Roles in the new AWS `prod` account:
-* gh-oidc-${env}-iam-role
-* lambda-${env}-exec-role
+  - `gh-oidc-${env}-iam-role`: assumed by the GitHub Actions CI/CD pipeline to deploy into the new AWS environment
+  - `lambda-${env}-exec-role`: assumed by the AWS Lambda functions that are deployed as part of the data pipelines infrastructure.

+- From GitHub UI:
+  - Create the new environment that you want to deploy into (i.e- `prod`)
-From GitHub UI, create an environment (i.e- `prod`) then add the `IAM_ROLE_ARN` that the GitHub Actions CI/CD pipeline must assume to to deploy the infrastructure into the `prod` environment.
+  - Add the `IAM_ROLE_ARN` that the GitHub Actions CI/CD pipeline must assume to deploy the infrastructure into the new AWS environment (i.e- `prod`).

-### Example of deploying the data pipelines into a new AWS Account Environment (`prod`)
-Let’s assume that you want to deploy the data pipelines into the production environment:
+#### Step#1: Publish the lambda layer
+This lambda layer contains the python libraries that are shared across the lambda functions of this solution.

-Step#1: Add a new job `prod-use1` into `lambda-layer.yml` workflow to publish the lambda layer
+- Add a new job `prod-use1` into `lambda-layer.yml` workflow:
 ```yaml
 name: Lambda Layer Pipeline